nymea/nymea-wiki/Raspberry-Pi.md

 --------------------------------------------
 ##Install *guh* on Debian *jessie* (existing system)
-If you already have a Debian *jessie* installation and want to install *guh* you need to add the *guh*-repository to your `/etc/apt/sources.list`:
+If you already have a Debian *jessie* installation and want to install *guh* you need to create the `/etc/apt/sources.list.d/guh.list` file and add the *guh*-repository:

 1. Add the [*guh*-repo](http://repo.guh.guru/) to the source list file:

-        $ sudo nano /etc/apt/sources.list
+        $ sudo nano /etc/apt/sources.list.d/guh.list

     Append following two lines at the end of the file: